 How long does a Gas Leak Detection test take?

 Most of these leaks are pin-sized holes, so it used to be extremely difficult to detect where a leak is coming from.
-The tools have gotten so good, the uncertainty of leak detection has been greatly reduced.
-We now have hand held gadgets, the size of a pen, that can detect gas by passing them over the pipes.
+Fortunately, the tools have improved to such a degree that the uncertainty of leak detection has been greatly reduced.
+We now have handheld gadgets, the size of a pen, that can detect gas by passing them over the pipes.
 This is one reason why it’s such a good idea to have your plumber check for a gas leak on any unrelated visits.
-It’s a low maintenance solution to greater peace of mind.
+It’s a low-maintenance solution to greater peace of mind.